-SiteGround is better than InMotion Hosting in every category.
-It provides better performance, with great uptime and response times, along with fast website speeds, an interface that’s more appealing and easy to use, stronger security, and solid customer support.
+Overall, SiteGround is better than InMotion Hosting.
+It provides exceptional performance, with great uptime and response times, along with fast website speeds, an interface that’s more appealing and easy to use, stronger security, and solid customer support.

 Which is cheaper: InMotion Hosting or SiteGound?

-InMotion Hosting is cheaper than SiteGround, with an entry-level price of $2.29 versus $3.99.
+InMotion Hosting is cheaper than SiteGround, with an entry-level price of $2.29/month versus $2.99/month.

 Which is better for WordPress hosting: SiteGround or InMotion?